FREQUENTLY ASKED QUESTIONS

-Yes; however, you must indicate your camper’s roommate request on their registration application and both campers must request one another for this request to be honored.
+Yes; however, you must indicate your camper’s roommate request through our registration software (can be done at the time of registration, or afterwards) and both campers must request one another for this request to be honored.
 Our policy is that each camper can request only ONE roommate.
-Requests for more than one roommate are not guranteed.
+Requests for more than one roommate are not guaranteed.
 Most Cedarkirk campers do not come to camp with a roommate and we invite all campers to come with an openness to new experiences and relationships.

 One of the greatest values of the camp experience is the community and camaraderie that develops within a group as the week progresses.
 We recognize that a week of camp could further strengthen the bonds of friendship and trust your child already has with his or her friends.
 However, when many campers in a group already know each other, the group-building process is hindered and the campers that aren’t associated with the group of friends often feel marginalized.
 To ensure that all campers have the best possible experience, we spread out groups of friends across several camp groups.

 Yes!
-Many churches offer scholarships to families with financial need and love to send kids to summer camp, so check with your Pastor or church office to see if they will offer scholarship assistance.
-Cedarkirk also offers scholarship assistance – we believe that any child who wants to come to camp should be able to attend, regardless of their financial means.
+Cedarkirk offers scholarship assistance – we believe that any child who wants to come to camp should be able to attend, regardless of their financial means.
 Please print a scholarship request form from our website and mail, fax, or email it to Cedarkirk to see if we can help you with a scholarship.
 All scholarships are based on financial need and are entirely confidential.
+Many churches also offer scholarships to families with financial need and love to send kids to summer camp, so check with your Pastor or church office to see if they will offer scholarship assistance, too.

 At Cedarkirk, we register campers by the grade in school that they have most recently completed.
 If a camp is designated as being for campers in 6th – 8th grade, participants must have finished 6th, 7th, or 8th grade by the start of the summer.
 Breaking registration up by grade level helps us most appropriately place campers with others that are on the same developmental level to ensure a better experience for all campers.

 Meals during summer camp are nutritionally-balanced and prepared by certified, experienced staff.
-In addition to the primary meal served, campers are offered additional options at each meal (e.g. cereal or yogurt at breakfast; peanut butter and jelly sandwiches at lunch; salad and sandwiches at dinner).
+In addition to the primary meal served, campers are offered additional options at each meal (e.g. cereal or yogurt at breakfast; sun butter and jelly sandwiches and salad at lunch and dinner).
 Fresh fruit is available at meals and throughout the day and a snack is provided each evening.
-We accommodate a variety of special diets, including vegetarian, vegan, and gluten-free, so please make sure any requests or restrictions are noted on your child’s Camper Health & Information Form (which is required for attendance at camp).
+We accommodate a variety of special diets, including vegetarian and gluten-free, and we are peanut free during the summer.
+Please make sure any requests or restrictions are noted on your child’s Medical Form (completed during the registration process).
 Every group will participate in a few cookouts each week and campers will have a role in helping prepare the meal for their group.

 Our camp store is open only during Check-In and Closing Program each week and sells t-shirts, water bottles, and other items.
 The camp store is not open while camp is in session and does not sell food or drinks, so there is no reason for campers to bring money with them for their week of camp.

 Throughout your child’s stay at Cedarkirk, staff work hard to ensure the emotional and physical safety of your child.
-All campers are required to sign a Camper Agreement before coming to camp, which promises their acceptance of the rules that govern life in the camp community.
-Each group also creates a covenant at the beginning of the week, which lays out expectations agreed upon by the campers within each group.
+Each small group creates a covenant at the beginning of the week, which lays out expectations for life in this community and is agreed upon by the campers and counselors within each group.
 When a camper’s behavior damages the dynamics of their small group, staff will work with the camper and attempt to resolve the conflict in a healthy, positive way.
 Counselors are trained in speaking with campers about what is bothering them and what might have prompted a behavior.
-If this does not resolve the issue or encourage a change of behavior, the camper will be asked to meet with a unit coordinator or director.
+If this does not resolve the issue or encourage a change of behavior, the camper will be asked to meet with a unit coordinator and/or director.
 If the camper is non-compliant with the safe environment we have created, they may be sent home.
 It is our hope that we can intercede and work to resolve conflict in healthy ways before this drastic step must be taken.
-Violent behavior is never tolerated at Cedarkirk: campers acting violently towards self or others are removed from their group and sent home immediately.
+Violent behavior is never tolerated at Cedarkirk: campers acting violently towards themselves or others are removed from their group and sent home immediately.

 We strive to provide the best possible environment for every child.
-If there is any information that would help us care for your camper better, please indicate it on the Camper Health & Information Form.
-Your child’s counselors read all of the information on those forms; the more information you can provide us with, the better we will be able to respond to the needs of your camper!
+If there is any information that would help us care for your camper better, please indicate it on the Medical Form (completed during registration).
+Please also submit the Get To Know Me information form so that your child’s counselors can begin to learn about your camper before he or she arrives.
+Your child’s counselors read all of the information on these forms; the more information you can provide us with, the better we will be able to respond to the needs of your camper!
 You may also speak with a director prior to the start of your child’s program to talk about any concerns you have.

 Yes.
-We have a health care manager on site each week to assist your child with any medical emergency.
+We have a health care manager on site each week to assist your child with any medical needs they may have.
 We also require all of our staff to be certified in first aid, CPR, and the use of an AED.
 Emergency response personnel are located minutes from the camp gate and a regional hospital is just over 10 miles away.

 All medications are kept under lock by the health care manager.
-Prescription medications are disbursed to campers by the health care manager at the appropriate time and recorded.
+Prescription medications are disbursed to campers by the health care manager and recorded.
 Over-the-counter medications are distributed to campers as needed and diagnosed by the health care manager.

 You must turn in all medications for your child at Check-In.
 These will be recorded along with specific dosing instructions, and stored under lock for the duration of your child’s stay with us.
 Medications must be kept in their pharmacy bottles with your camper’s name and instructions for administration.
 Cedarkirk has a health care center stocked with many over-the-counter medicines: you do not need to bring your own.